• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

 • kaban – 鞄 (かばん) : a noun meaning ‘bag’ in Japanese.
-It can also be used as a plural noun meaning ‘bags’.
+This can also work as plural.
 Learn more about Japanese plural.

 • wa – は : a binding particle working as a case marker or topic marker.
-In the example, it is put after the noun phrase, “watashi no kaban”, to make the subject in the sentence.
+In the example, this works after “watashi no kaban” to make the subject in the sentence.

-Its definition and meanings are not so difficult, I think.
-It is often used to express positive feelings we have in our minds.
+The definition and meanings are not that difficult, I think.
 Let me explain how to use this type of “omoi” through the example sentence below.

 Example #2: how to say “thoughts” in Japanese

-kare wa kanojo ni omoi wo tsutae ta – 彼は彼女に思いを伝えた (かれはかのじょにおもいをつたえた)
+boku wa kanojo ni omoi wo tsutae ta – 僕は彼女に思いを伝えた (ぼくはかのじょにおもいをつたえた)

 • kanojo – 彼女 (かのじょ) : a pronoun meaning ‘she’ in Japanese.

-• ta – た : an auxiliary verb put after a verb or adjective to make its past tense.
-In the example, it is put after the conjugated verb, “tsutae”, to make its past tense, “tsutae ta”.
+• ta – た : an auxiliary verb used after a verb, adjective, or auxiliary verb to make its past tense form.
+In the example, this is used after “tsutae” to make its past tense form, “tsutae ta”.

 Summary

-In this blog post, I’ve explained “omoi” with its three different kanji expressions.
-And also, I’ve explained how to use them through the example sentences.
+In this blog post, I’ve explained the definitions and meanings of “omoi” together with its three different kanji expressions.
+And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • omoi – 重い (おもい) : an i-adjective meaning ‘heavy’ in Japanese.
-Depending on the situation and context, it can also be used as a metaphor for the degree of seriousness.
-So, it can mean ‘important’ or ‘serious’.
+Depending on the context and situation, this can also mean ‘important’ or ‘serious’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.